vledoze/in-60-seconds/PITCHME.md

 ### ROS2 main features

-@snap[text-05 text-black]
+@snap[text-05 text-black text-left]
 @ul[](false)
-- No more rosmaster (standalone node with broadcasting system)
+- No more rosmaster (standalone node with broadcasting system : ROS2 is a distributed system)
 - Deterministic execution (control on configuration/active/inactive status)
 - No more nodelets (ROS2 nodes ~ nodelets)
 - Realtime control